ISISComputingGroup/ibex_developers_manual/doc/tools/SSH-keys.md

 If you want to use Keeper (you'll need the desktop client for this, _not_ the browser plugin) for storing your SSH keys, and not have local plaintext copies on your machine, you can do so.

-This is done by adding your newly-generated key to keeper (with the `SSH key` record type) with your public key, private key and passphrase filled in.
+This is done by following [this guide](https://docs.keeper.io/en/keeperpam/privileged-access-manager/ssh-agent#activating-the-ssh-agent) with your public key, private key and passphrase filled in.

 In `Settings -> Developer`, enable the "SSH Agent" which will add your keys, without needing to enter the passphrases, when the keeper vault is unlocked.

 Ignore the section below as you don't need to manually set up an SSH agent.

+You may need to [turn the `OpenSSH` agent off](https://docs.keeper.io/en/keeperpam/privileged-access-manager/ssh-agent#windows-note-on-ssh-agent-conflicts) if it's on your machine - see if `ssh-agent` is running in your services in task manager.

+### Troubleshooting

+#### SSH works and prompts to use passphrase, but git doesn't show the prompt
+ If `ssh git@github.com` works fine, your SSH key has been added to Github, so that's a good start.

+You may need to set the `GIT_SSH` environment variable to wherever your git installation is as git might try and use its own ssh executable which doesn't seem to work with Keeper. `where ssh` will tell you where this is.

 ## Manually Setting up SSH agent